Skip to start

 02 - The customer

-Venture-backed robotics, drone, and aerospace companies building custom electronics with almost no EE bench.
+Venture-backed robotics, drone and aerospace companies building their own electronics with almost no EE bench.

 1,416